-My daughter first made pinwheels during a gardening and cooking lesson at school.
-Her prep class picked fresh herbs from the garden and used them in this recipe.
-That afternoon when I picked her up, she raced to tell me how yummy they were and that she wanted to make them.
-Naturally I was thrilled that she was keen to cook anything, even if it was just arranging store bought pastry with some cheese and herbs.
-So we went straight from school to the shops to buy the ingredients needed.
-I have to say, my mumma’s heart so was impressed she remembered the names of the fresh herbs needed; so proud!
-For a five year old to cook something that others enjoy, builds such confidence in the kitchen.
-Since that day she has made these countless times.
-They are quick, easy, and even when our herb garden is looking a little sad they still taste great using dried herbs.
-As for a healthy choice, these fit on the ‘sometimes food’ list ha!
+My five year old daughter Beni first made pinwheels in a gardening and cooking lesson at school.
+Her prep class picked fresh herbs from the garden and used them to make this recipe.
+When I picked her up, that afternoon she couldn’t wait to tell me how yummy they were and how she wanted to make them for me.
+Naturally I was thrilled that she was keen to cook anything.
+We went straight from school to the shops to buy the ingredients.
+My mumma’s heart so was impressed as she remembered the names of the fresh herbs needed; oregano, basil, parsley (evidence that she loved eating her wares and and made a mental note of the essentials).
+When a child cooks something that other people enjoy, it builds such confidence in the kitchen.
+Since that day she has made pinwheels countless times.
+Even when our herb garden is looking a little sad they still taste great using dried herbs.
+A great first cooking adventure thanks to ‘Miss Anna.’

 Puff Pastry Pinwheels- Cheese and herb

 - 3 tsp fresh or dried herbs [oregano, parsley and basil]

 - 2 sheets of puff pastry

 - Preheat the oven to 200C while pastry defrosts.